ThoughtWorks-DPS/lab-platform-eks-core-services/README.md

 **nightly job** include node refresh.
 1/4 of nodes are cordened, drained, then deleted.
 The ASG will replce with a fresh copy of the ami defined in the current asg.
 Note, this it not the same as the lastest available AMI.
 Run the full pipeline to create a new asg wth the latest, patched version of the aws eks optimized node.

 **aws_eks_liveness_probe_version** set to v2.4.0: The default version expected by the version of the efs-csi-driver being installed would be v2.2.0 however this throws continuous `I0209 14:51:20.515055       1 connection.go:153] Connecting to unix:///csi/csi.sock` errors.
 The same version of the liveness probe is being used by the ebs-csi EKS addon.
 See the lab-platform-eks-base repository for the current test of manually overriding that version.

+**sonobuoy conformance test** has been commented out in the pipeline.
+We've previously demonstrated this as part of core services however, argueably the better time to introduce is when you begin to deploy your own custom resource definitions.